icholy/cookiemonster/README.md

 > A simple approach to single-sign-on

 * Uses LDAP for storing users and passwords.
-* Provices login and logout page.
+* Provides login and logout page.
 * Sets a JWT on all specified domain.

 ## JWT Data: